ayushjain92/SystemDesignCards/README.md

 #### Solution:
 1. **Re-Hash**: Include timestamp in the key so that all instances of video will be evenly distributed among the partitions.
 2. **Split Partition**: Split a hot partition into multiple partitions using consistent hashing.
-2-layer cluster where a single cluster re-directs to another cluster.
+2-layer cluster where a single *Proxy cluster* re-directs to actual cluster.
 1. `[BONUS]` **Dedicated Partition**: Create a dedicated partition to handle workloads from popular channels like Mr. Beast, PewDieDie, T-Series, etc.?

 --------